-Tens of thousands of residents of Texas and Louisiana were ordered to evacuate ahead of Hurricane Harvey.
-Many of those people had no nearby family to go to, and have found themselves living in hotels for days as they wait for permission to return home after the storm.
+Many people who are ordered to evacuate before a hurricane have no nearby family to go to, and they find themselves living in hotels for days as they wait for permission to return home after the storm.
 What you may not realize if you’ve been affected by mandatory evacuation orders is that your hurricane homeowners’ insurance policy probably covers your bills under an “additional living expenses” clause.

 Even if you don’t have flood insurance, you may be able to get these expenses reimbursed.